omazim/java_decagon/README.md

 - ## Account creation
   This operation accepts an account name and a phone number and returns a 10-digit account number which is guaranteed to be unique because it is two-part randomized.

-  > In a larger real life project, uniqueness will be further guaranteed by attempting to retrieve am account record with the generated account number.
-If no such record exists, then uniqueness is further guaranteed.
+  > In a larger real-life project, uniqueness will be further guaranteed by attempting to retrieve an account record with the generated account number.
+If no such record exists, then uniqueness is defintely guaranteed.

 - ## Deposit
   This operation accepts an account number and an amount to deposit.
 The test confirms the balance in the account and the amount deposited.